RobCombs/django-fullhistory/README.txt

     'fullhistory.fullhistory.FullHistoryMiddleware',
 )

-* add fullhistory to installed apps:
+* Add fullhistory to installed apps:

 INSTALLED_APPS = (
     'fullhistory',
 )

+* Subclass fullhistory in your admin class:

+from fullhistory.admin import FullHistoryAdmin

+class FeatureFlagAdmin(FullHistoryAdmin):

 * In your models.py, select the models you want to have fullhistory: